aboutcode-org/scancode-toolkit/ROADMAP.rst

 There is too much cruft in detected licenses.
 We know too much without being to distinguish the forest from the trees.
-Therefore reporting the primary license detection is important: when we get Scan results, we can often get 30 license for a single a package and that's a problem.
+Therefore reporting the primary license detection is important: when we get scan results, we can often get 30 licenses for a single a package and this volume is a problem even if it is correct and it is technically correct.
+The goal of this improvement is to:

+- combine multiple related license matches in a single license detection
+- in a license detection, expose a primary license expression in addition to the complete, full license expression.
-It would make the logic of selection the primary license visible
+- make the logic of selection of the primary license visible, at the minimum with a log of combination and primary license selection operations

-Is this for SCIO or SCTK?
-Likely a bit a both.
+This is for SCTK first.

 2. Package files.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Reporting the set of package files for each package instance is important because
 it allows for natural grouping of these in one unit.

 3. Go to two-level reporting of detections to provide more effective detections